cfpb/design-system/docs/getting-started/contributing-to-the-code-base.md

   [_LICENSE_](https://github.com/cfpb/design-system/blob/master/LICENSE).

-  ### Using the issue tracker
+  ## Using the issue tracker

   Use the issue tracker to suggest feature requests, report bugs, and ask questions—or use it to find ways to contribute, by finding a bug or a feature.
-  If you[ll contribute, say so in thet issue, then follow the _Changing the codebase_ guidance below.
+  If you[ll contribute, make a comment in the issue, then follow the _Changing the codebase_ guidance below.

-  ### Changing the codebase
+  ## Changing the codebase

   We work off feature branches from the `master` branch.
 After you've edited a component, open a Pull Request to merge your feature branch back into `master`.

+  ### Sample workflow

   For example, if you wanted to change `@cfpb/buttons` and use it in [cfgov-refresh](https://github.com/cfpb/cfgov-refresh), here's what you'd do: